 Where to Stay

 If you are looking for a place to stay, consider Marianna’s Hinson House.
 This charming B&B has been recommended by several Authentic Florida readers.
-The refurbished bungalow home is situated in the center of town on Lafayette Street and contains five different rooms/suites.
-The original owners Sid and July Riley are known to pop by on occasion for breakfast.
+The refurbished bungalow home in the center of town on Lafayette Street contains five different rooms/suites.
+The original owners Sid and July Riley even pop by on occasion for breakfast.
 The current owners are Adam and Allison Rohlman.
 The host of the House is also a licensed massage therapist, so be sure to book a massage with her.